rmorsomme/Fractals-and-Chaos-Game/Script.md

 Other Triangular Fractals
 -------------------------

-We can design triangular fractals with various shapes and patterns by varying the values of the parameters of `generate_sg()`.
+We can generate triangular fractals with various shapes and patterns by varying the parameters of the function `generate_sg()`.
 First, by changing the value of `p`, we generate fractals with different patterns.

 ``` r
 for(p in c(0.1, 0.2, 0.3, 0.45, 0.5, 0.55, 0.7, 0.8, 0.9, 0.95))

   print(generate_sg(p = p, subtitle = paste("p =", p)))
 ```